 This is the basic list and more can be added based on the requirement.

 Any testing strategy that tries to incorporate some or all of these above points is your Test Automation Framework.

 There are various names and types of frameworks.
 The following is the list of frameworks according to me:

-- Keyword driven – Create different keywords for different set of operations and in the main script we can just refer to these keywords.
+- Keyword-driven – Create different keywords for a different set of operations and in the main script we can just refer to these keywords.

-- Data driven – To run same set of operations on multiple sets of data that are kept in separate files, mostly excel sheets.
+- Data-driven – To run the same set of operations on multiple sets of data that are kept in separate files, mostly excel sheets.

 - BPT – This just means that programs are broken down into business components and are used with one or the other of the above types of frameworks